×

 When we asked people living in Uruguay about club and activities where newcomers can meet others, they responded:

 "Expats in Uruguay often join clubs and activities such as language exchange groups, book clubs, and sports teams.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as to attend networking events and meetups," explained one retiree living in Uruguay.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as to attend networking events and meetups," said a retiree who moved to Uruguay.

 View More Answers